harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   The image uses `PLUGIN_ARTIFACT_AWS_ROLE_ARN` and `PLUGIN_ARTIFACT_AWS_STS_EXTERNAL_ID` to assume the other role.
 The base role for assuming this role is determined based on whether the image uses manually provided credentials or an IAM role.

-- The Artifact tag expression `<+artifact.tag>` wasn’t resolving for ASG deployments.
+- The Artifact tag expression `<+artifact.tag>` wasn't resolving for ASG deployments.
 Added support to fix this issue.
 (CDS-82824)

 - For Rancher-based Kubernetes or Native Helm deployments and instance sync, Harness uses Rancher's `generateKubeconfig` API action.
 A new kubeconfig token is created on the Rancher cluster each time this API is hit.
 This led to an accumulation of kubeconfig tokens over time on the Rancher cluster.
 (CDS-83055, ZD-52924)